 OUTDOOR AND ADVENTUROUS ACTIVITIES:

 Outdoor and Adventurous Activities include activities such as climbing, cycling, canoeing and orienteering.
-Children experience these activities as part of school trips and school journeys, although we also aim for each class to take part in an Outdoor or Adventurous Activity at least once in the school year.
+Children experience these activities as part of school trips and school journeys.